-a journey that started with a chicken and a friend.
+a journey, a chicken, and a friend.

 what i knew was end result: bars, chips, kisses. what i had no clue was how it transformed from a cacao pod grown near the equator, the seeds inside fermented and dried in the sun, into chocolate i could buy at the grocery store.